wasawi/devart-template/project_posts/2014-03-28-Final-Thoughts.md

 We have done a big amount of work these days.
-Coding trying and a lot of research on develpment platforms.
+Coding and trying a lot of research on development platforms.
 There could have been a lot of possibilities for project coding improvement but time is up.

 In general, we have implemented the installation prototype of the project.
 We want to create a web interface as well but we realized that coding two platforms in a month is a bit too ambitious.
 The standalone version that we developed at the moment is good enough but we want more things to improve: